Click a Category

 To block off any small escape gaps around the Bunny Bank at the burrow entrance, insert scrunched-up newspaper in any gaps as rabbits do not dig through this, compared filling small gaps with soil, which they can dig through.

 Check to see that the warren chosen is an active warren, not a deserted one.
-Look for fresh rabbit droppings and their footprints in the dug-out soil.
-One or more Bunny Banks can be placed in a rabbit warren.
-More Bunny Banks at once means more trapped rabbits sooner.
+Look for fresh rabbit droppings and their recent footprints in the dug-out soil.
+More Bunny Banks used at once means more trapped rabbits sooner.
 Discounts apply for bulk purchases.
 The bigger the rabbit warren, the more Bunny Banks can be put to use for faster results.
-Place one trap over towards one side of the warren and the other trap over towards the opposite side of the warren.
+Place one trap over towards one side of the big warren and the other trap over towards the opposite side of the warren.
 Or more if it is very large.
 Or more again if you are setting multiple warrens at once.

 TRAPPING WITH FERRETS